We all know that anything worth having is worth working for, and that goes doubly true with regard to our intimate relationships.

 - Understand the fundamental personality differences between you and your partner.

-- Understand the value and necessity of compromise and finding workable soluations, not perfect solutions.
+- Understand the value and necessity of compromise and finding workable solutions, not perfect solutions.

-- Work through anger and pain after an affair, discover if reconcilliation is possible, and begin to rebuild trust.
+- Work through anger and pain after an affair, discover if reconciliation is possible, and begin to rebuild trust.